firedrakeproject/firedrake-fluids/doc/source/stabilisation_methods.rst

 Stabilisation methods
 =====================

-[chap:stabilisation] When using a continuous Galerkin discretisation in advection-dominated problems, it may be necessary to stabilise the advection term in the momentum equation.
+When using a continuous Galerkin discretisation in advection-dominated problems, it may be necessary to stabilise the advection term in the momentum equation.